 Prospective Obituary, Including Feelings

 Despite my wonderful family, I was still immature and insecure while working from 1960 through 1970 in Los Gatos, and also completing my Stanford PhD on an IBM fellowship.
-I worked for IBM's Advanced Systems Development Division, a precursor to Silicon Valley, that did research and development of technologies that could support new business applications centering on computers.
+I worked for IBM's Advanced Systems Development Division, a precursor to Silicon Valley, that did research and development in technologies that could support new business applications centering on computers.

 I married Caroline Bliss in 1982.
 In addition to helping raise her two daughters, at Caroline's initiative we briefly owned first a Cambridge Diet franchise, and then the Institute for Information Management.
 After selling the near-bankrupt Institute we moved to our home in the Santa Cruz Mountains in 1988.
 From 1989 until her retirement in 2006 Caroline served as Director for the Cabrillo College Stroke Center in Santa Cruz.
 We bred three generations of Leonberger dogs, and Caroline subsequently wrote a book about the breed and its genetic influences.